-Fort Fetterman, in central Wyoming, epitomized the Wild West as it had shootouts, robbings, hangings and hosted famous characters like Wild Bill Hickok, Calamity Jane, and Buffalo Bill Cody.
-The Fort Bridger State Historic Site in southwest Wyoming was founded in the early 1800s and was a hub of activity for westward-bound pioneers, American Indians, U.S. Army personnel, and Oregon Trail journeyers.
+In central Wyoming, Fort Fetterman epitomized the Wild West as it had shootouts, robberies and hangings, and hosted famous characters like Wild Bill Hickok, Calamity Jane and Buffalo Bill Cody.
+The Fort Bridger State Historic Site in southwest Wyoming was founded in the early 1800s and was a hub of activity for westward-bound pioneers, American Indians, U.S. Army personnel and Oregon Trail journeyers.
 You can walk among 34 historic structures and recreated buildings, from homestead cabins and a schoolhouse to a Pony Express barn and officers’ quarter.

-Some of the world’s best-preserved fossils are found in the ridges of southwestern Wyoming’s sagebrush desert at Fossil Butte National Monument.
-Visitors can explore one of the world’s largest deposits of freshwater fish fossils at Fossil Butte which turns 50 this year.
-The visitor center contains more than 300 fossils on display and visitors can also take a ride along the site’s scenic drive.
+Some of the world’s best-preserved fossils are found in the ridges of southwestern Wyoming’s sagebrush desert at in central Wyoming,.
+Visitors can explore one of the world’s largest deposits of freshwater fish fossils at Fossil Butte, which recently celebrated its 50 birthday.
+The visitor center contains more than 300 fossils on display, and visitors can also take a ride along the site’s scenic drive.

 As U.S. News & World Report understands, Wyoming road trips are second-to-none.
 The Rocky Mountains and the High Plains meet in Wyoming, resulting in stunning views in every direction.
 Wyoming has 21 scenic byways that twist, turn and climb through some of the state’s most breathtaking landscapes.

-Among some of its most picturesque byways include the Beartooth Scenic Byway (an All-American Road located just east of Yellowstone National Park, it winds through the Shoshone National Forest); Bighorn Scenic Byway (passes through Bighorn National Forest and features views of ranchlands, limestone outcroppings, and various mountain peaks); and the Snowy Range Scenic Byway, which features views of Wyoming’s towering Medicine Bow Peak.
+Among some of its most picturesque byways include the Beartooth Scenic Byway,an All-American Road located just east of Yellowstone National Park, it winds through the Shoshone National Forest; Bighorn Scenic Byway, which passes through Bighorn National Forest and features views of ranchlands, limestone outcroppings and various mountain peaks; and the Snowy Range Scenic Byway, which features views of Wyoming’s towering Medicine Bow Peak.

 By Jason Paha